la2050/archive/_projects/2015/a-healthy-sustainable-environment-to-play-for-families-in-south-la.md

   presence by bringing more families to the the farmers market.
 We also will be be providing childcare and activities for Los Angeles Community Garden Council at their annual Community Garden event.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total cost of opening Tickleberry Place to the community is estimated to be $500,000.
-The additional costs will be covered by funds acquired through investors.

-   Here is the details of our costs:

-   Brand Building and Advertising
-   Social Media Management: $500
-   T-shirts: $1,000
-   Website design, development, and management: $3,000 Short films & videos: $1,000

-   Play Equipment
-   Cost for Basic Active Gym system: $35,000 Protective equipment: $4,000
-   Total Cost of toys (Toddler and older kids): $10,000

-   Building and Design
-   Decor (furniture, paint, art, artifacts): $20,000
-   Construction: $270,000
-   Leasing & Utilities: $40,000 (First 2 months)

-   Kitchen & Café
-   Large Kitchen Appliances (oven, refrigerator): $15,000 Small Appliances (coffee/latte maker): $3,000 Cooking utensils/Tools: $1,000

-   Administration & Supplies
-   Maintenance materials: $1,000
-   Computer systems: $8,000
-   Supplies: $2,000
-   Employee training: $30,000

-   Other Expenses
-   Other expenses (Insurance and consulting): $55,500 'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Since the total cost to open Tickleberry Place is $500,000 we will use the
-  $100,000 to cover a portion of the above costs, in addition to hiring employees, community outreach, event materials, a temporary space, and operating fees.

-   Detailed breakout of budget for $100,000:
-   Social Media Management: $500 for two months
-   T-shirts: $1,000
-   Short films & videos: $1,000
-   Supplies Art & Gardening Activities: $400
-   Employees: $10,000
-   Legal Consulting: $1,000
-   Venue/Space: $10,000
-   Cost for Basic Active Gym system: $35,000 Protective equipment: $4,000
-   Total Cost of toys (Toddler and older kids): $10,000 Maintenance materials: $1,000
-   Computer systems: $8,000
-   Supplies: $2,000
-   Insurance and Consulting Fees: 16,600
 How do you plan to scale the success of your proposal?: |- Increased Community engagement and support
    The amount of shares we receive on social Media